What Not to Test (for Cyber-Physical Systems): Background and Related Work

 A repeated result is that test suites can be {\em minimized} (i.e. we can run fewer tests) while still being as {\em effective} (or better) than running the larger test suite~\cite{ahmed2016test, di2015coverage, wong1997test, wong1998effect, yoo2012regression}.
 Note that ``effective'' can mean different things in different domains, depending on the goals of the testing.
 For example, at FSE'14, Elbaum et al.~\cite{elbaum2014techniques} reported that Google could find similar number of bugs, but after far fewer tests execution.
 This was an important result since, at that time, the initial Google test suites were taking weeks to execute.
 Such long test suite runtimes is detrimental to many agile software practices.

-Research has found many test case selection techniques such as DejaVu based, firewall based, dependency based, and specification based techniques~\cite{engstrom2010systematic}.
+{\it Test case selection for traditional software testing:} Research has found many test case selection techniques such as DejaVu based, firewall based, dependency based, and specification based techniques~\cite{engstrom2010systematic}.
 We note that different test suite minimization methods need different kinds of data.
 For example, in 1995, Binkley et al. proposed a semantic-based method which takes the use of differences and similarities of two consecutive versions to select test cases~\cite{binkley1995reducing}.
 Rothermel et al. developed a test case selection technique for C++ software on 2020~\cite{rothermel2000regression}.
 In 2001, Chen et al. developed test case selection strategies based on the boolean specifications~\cite{chen2001test}.
 In 2005, a fuzzy expert system was developed in test case selection by Xu et al.~\cite{xu2005application}.
 In 2006, Grindal et al. presented an empirical study on evaluating five combination strategies for test case selection~\cite{grindal2006evaluation}.
-In 2011, Cartaxo et al. implemented a similarity function for test case selection in model-based testing~\cite{cartaxo2011use}.
-Pradhan et al. ~\cite{pradhan2016search} proposed a multi-objective optimization test case selection approach which can be used with limited time constraints.
-Arrieta et al. also used test case execution history to select test cases~\cite{arrieta2016search}.
-Also in 2017, Lachmann et al.~\cite{lachmann2017multi} did an empirical study on several black-box metrics and made comparisons on their performance in selecting test cases in system testing.

-Due to the data requirements, many of the above methods are unsuitable for cyber-physical systems, for two reasons.
+In 2007 to 2015, multi-objective search genetic algorithms got more attention from software testing researcher.
+For example, In 2014, Panichella et al. introduced MOGA which increases diversity by injecting new orthogonal individuals during test selection search process based on the mechanisms of orthogonal design and orthogonal evolution~\cite{panichella2014improving}.
+In 2015, Mondal et al.~\cite{mondal2015exploring} firstly compared ``test case diversity'' and ``code coverage'' in several real-world case studies and then proposed new test selection technique based on NSGA-II which maximize both two criteria.
+Also, in 2015, Souza et al.~\cite{de2015hybrid} proposed two MOO algorithms and present the empirical evaluation of their performances in test selection compared to NSGA-II and MBHS.
+In 2017, Devroey et al.~\cite{devroey2016search} formulated the test case selection problem in product line from a Feature Transition System (FTS) as an optimization problem which maximizes the coverage measure in FTS while minimizes/maximizes the number of products needed to execute all test cases.
+Also in 2017, an extensive study was made by Devroey et al.~\cite{devroey2017dissimilar} which diverse a distance function between actions of FTS and products on which the test case may be executed.